Morphine Detox in MA

 Morphine Abuse in MA

-Rates of morphine addiction have remained relatively high in the last two decades.
-However, opioid abuse is becoming worse.
-According to CDC, almost 841,000 people died as a result of opioid overdose between 1999 and 2019.
+According to the CDC, almost 841,000 people died as a result of opioid overdoses between 1999 and 2019.
 And 70% of these deaths are linked to prescription painkillers like morphine.

 Signs and Symptoms Associated with Morphine Addiction